iVis-at-Bilkent/sbgnviz.js/README.md

 `sbgnviz.deleteElesSimple(eles)`
 Removes the given elements in a simple way.
 Considers 'undoable' option.

-`sbgnviz.deleteElesSmart(eles)`
+`sbgnviz.deleteNodesSmart(nodes)`
-Extends the list of elements in a smart way and removes them.
+Extends the given nodes list in a smart way and removes the resulting list.
 Considers 'undoable' option.

-`sbgnviz.highlightNeighbours(eles)`
+`sbgnviz.highlightNeighbours(nodes)`
-Highlights neighbours of the given elements.
+Highlights neighbours of the given nodes.
 Considers 'undoable' option.

-`sbgnviz.highlightProcesses(eles)`
+`sbgnviz.highlightProcesses(nodes)`
-Highlights processes of the given elements.
+Highlights processes of the given nodes.
 Considers 'undoable' option.

 `sbgnviz.searchByLabel(label)`
 Finds the elements whose label includes the given label and highlights processes of those elements.